eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 ================

 An *XY Chart* plots two numeric fields against each other as a real-time scatter chart.
-It shares the same pane type as the Topic Live Chart -- switch mode using the **PLOT MODE** buttons in the configuration panel, or open a dedicated pane via **Add -> Add XY Chart**.
+It shares the same pane type as the Time Series Topic Chart -- switch mode using the **PLOT MODE** buttons in the configuration panel, or open a dedicated pane via **Add → Add XY Chart**.

 When **XY Chart** is selected in **PLOT MODE**, **PANE SETTINGS** shows: